xZero707/bbk/README.md

 # How to run the CLI client

-To perform a mesurement, simply run the executable program that was built using the above steps.
+To perform a measurement, simply run the executable program that was built using the above steps or use one of our prebuilt lightweight docker images.
 For more information, run it with the --help argument or read

    https://frontend.bredbandskollen.se/download/README.txt

+## Run with docker

+### To print help statement:
+    docker run --init --rm -it ghcr.io/dotse/bbk:1.2.2 --help

+### Run measurement:
+    docker run --init --rm --net=host -it ghcr.io/dotse/bbk:1.2.2

+Alternatively, you can use bridge network, but measurement might be inaccurate due to bridge / NAT overhead:

+    docker run --init --rm -it ghcr.io/dotse/bbk:1.2.2

 # About the source code